kikrishn/Blog/_posts/2020-10-11-algebraic-misconceptions-1.md

   (in general) that $N \vartriangleleft G$.
 </div>

-For cultural growth, this transitivity happens whenever $N$ is [characteristically normal](https://en.wikipedia.org/wiki/Characteristic_subgroup) in $H$.
+For cultural growth, we _do_ have transitivity whenever $N$ is [characteristically normal](https://en.wikipedia.org/wiki/Characteristic_subgroup) in $H$.
 Symbolically, $N \vartriangleleft^c H$.

-Not only do we have $N \vartriangleleft^c H$ and $H \vartriangleleft G$ implies $N \vartriangleleft G$.
-We also have proper transitivity in this
-setting: $N \vartriangleleft^c H$ and $H \vartriangleleft^c G$ implies
-$N \vartriangleleft^c G$.
+In fact, not only is $\vartriangleleft^c$ transitive, we recover some amount of transitivity with the regular "normal subgroup" relation too.
+That is, in addition to transitivity

+$$N \vartriangleleft^c H \vartriangleleft^c G \implies N \vartriangleleft^c G$$

+we _also_ have a "weak transitivity"

+$$N \vartriangleleft^c H \vartriangleleft G \implies N \vartriangleleft G$$

-I forget exactly when I first saw this, but it was shocking.
+I forget exactly when I first saw that normal subgroup-ness isn't transitive, but I remember it was shocking.
 Even though in hindsight it is obvious how normalcy fails to be transitive, it was never something I explicitly saw.
+Moreover, the notation is so suggestive of a transitive relation, it felt more "obvious" than it probably should have.
 I had this realiziation long enough ago that I no longer have the mse post where I first saw it.
 However, I have had two similar realizations in recent memory, and I figured I would include them here as quick posts analogous to my "quick analysis trick" series.